-What is the best cocoa powder to use?
+What is the best cocoa powder to use for chocolate cupcakes?

-Yes, you can make this cupcake recipe into a cake recipe.
-Simple grease and line an 8-inch or 9-inch cake tin, fill with the batter and bake for 30-45 minutes until a toothpick comes out clean.
+Absolutely!
+To turn these cupcakes into a cake, grease and line an 8-inch or 9-inch cake tin, fill it with the batter, and bake for 30-45 minutes or until a toothpick comes out clean.

 Can I use vanilla frosting on these chocolate cupcakes?

 Yes!
-I love this healthy vanilla buttercream recipe.
+Try this incredible healthy vanilla buttercream recipe.